Thyroid Disorder and How It Affects the Body

 - What is it worth to you if we could improve your condition?

 Now, imagine your life without thyroid symptoms.
 Think of feeling like yourself again and doing all of the activities and things you used to do.

-Call my office at 303.985.5540 and tell my staff that you are interested in setting up a case review and consultation to discuss alternative treatments for your thyroid condition with me, Dr. Steve Tashiro.
+Call Colorado Life Changing Care at (303) 985-5540 and tell the staff that you are interested in setting up a case review and consultation to discuss alternative treatments for your thyroid condition with Dr. Steve Tashiro.
 Our office is located at 12051 W. Alameda Pkwy., Unit D4 in Lakewood, CO, in the Market Square/King Soopers Shopping Center.